daleonpz/misc/vhdl/serial_comm/README.md

 BUTTONS --> SPI --> CONVERT BIN TO 7SEG --> DISPLAY

+All blocks will have it's own clock and reset as well

 ## Buttons
 Since they are debounced buttons, there is no need for a debouncing circuit.
 The goal of this block is to: